khankuan/react-sheet/spec.md

     - If Esc, clear cut area.
     - If Delete/backspace, clear data in selection
   - Double Click: Sets cell to editing mode, set selection to cell
+  - Tab: Set selection to first cell on right, from the top
+  - Enter: Set selection to first cell below, to the left
 - `Header`
   - MouseDown: Set selection to row/column
   - ContextMenu: Shows menu